-Karate Unlimited, based in (Meyerton, Vereeniging, Centurion, Rustenburg) strongly believes in family and training hard.
-Karate training not only promotes physical well-being but also focus, mental alertness and self-defense concepts.
-We strive to embody the 5 maxims of our style: character, sincerity, effort, etiquette and self-control.
+Karate Unlimited, based in (Midstream, Centurion, Meyerton, Vereeniging, Vanderbijlpark, & Brakpan) strongly believes in family and training hard.
+Our training not only promotes physical well-being but also focus, mental alertness and self-defense concepts.
+We strive to embody the 5 maxims: character, sincerity, effort, etiquette and self-control.

-Sensei Riaan La Grange ~ 5th Dan (Meyerton, Vereeniging, Centurion)
+Sensei Riaan La Grange 5th Dan (Chief Instructor La Grange UNLIMITED)

 “The ultimate aim of the art of Karate lies not in victory or defeat, but in the perfection of the character of its participants”

 I started my karate journey at the age of 10 in Nylstroom JKA under the guidance of Sensei Paul van Vuuren.
 In the almost 20 years of training, I have had the privilege to train under some of the world’s best like Sensei Stan Schmidt, Sensei Keith Geyer, Sensei Derick Geyer, Sensei Johan Roets and Sensei Johan la Grange just to name a few.
 Karate has been with me every day of my live as I strife to life out the 5 maxims.
 Character, Sincerity, Effort, Etiquette and Self Control.
 Now I teach what I love and share all I have with my students.